rwxrob/zet/docs/1855/README.md

-# KEGML Initial Docs
+# KEGML initial docs

-KEG Markup Language is a hyper-simplified form of Pandoc Markdown.
+KEG Markup Language (KEGML) is a hyper-simplified form of Pandoc or GitHub Flavored Markdown.
 Here's a summary of work on the spec in preparation to write the PEGN formal specification and the scanner, validator, and parser for it in Go later

-#golang #keg #kegml